Hillsboro man jailed on murder charge

 The Hillsboro Police Department asked the Alabama Law Enforcement Agency to take over the investigation.

-Court records show Hudson's body was found at 212 Horton Drive with multiple stab wounds, and Bates was arrested at 4:47 p.m.
-Bates was booked into the Lawrence County Jail at 5:08 p.m. and after an initial hearing in district court Friday morning, he has been transported to the Morgan County Jail.
-Court records show he has a history of assaulting jail staff members.
+Court records show Hudson's body was found Thursday at 212 Horton Drive with multiple stab wounds, and Bates was arrested at 4:47 p.m. that day.
+Bates was booked into the Lawrence County Jail at 5:08 p.m. and after an initial hearing in district court Friday morning, he was transported to the Morgan County Jail.

+Court records show that in 2018 he pleaded guilty to second-degree assault with a knife, and in 2019 he pleaded guilty to assaulting a jailer.

 No bond has been set.

-Hillsboro Police Chief Micheal Taylor and ALEA have not returned calls seeking comment.
+Hillsboro Police Chief Micheal Taylor and ALEA did not return calls seeking comment.

 — mike.wetzel@decaturdaily.com or 256-340-2442.
 Twitter @DD_Wetzel.